aws/iot-atlas/src/hugo/content/en-us/implementations/aws/fan-in/fan-in1/_index.md

 ### Assumptions

-This implementation approach assumes all _Devices_ are not connected at all times, each _Device_ publishes temperature telemetry to a single topic.
-It also assumes that all temperature readings are emitted with a sensor name value of Temperature celsius or Temperature Fahrenheit and follow the message payload formats outlined below.
-This implementation also assumes a very simple flow for the sake of making the example simple so alternative options are called out within each section below.
+This implementation approach assumes all _Devices_ are not connected to the internet or _AWS Iot Core_ at all times.
+Each _Device_ publishes temperature telemetry to a single topic.
+The implementations also assumes that all temperature readings are emitted with a sensor name value of Temperature celsius or Temperature Fahrenheit and follow the message payload formats outlined below.
+This implementation also assumes a very simple flow for the sake of making the example easy to digest.
+Alternative options are also called out within the sections below.

 ## Implementation

 To experiment quickly, you can test this pattern out by publishing messages with the [MQTT test client](https://us-west-2.console.aws.amazon.com/iot/home?#/test) in the AWS IoT console or using the [IoT Device Simulator](https://aws.amazon.com/solutions/implementations/iot-device-simulator/).
-In a real world implementation you'll configure multiple devices as AWS IoT Things that each securely communicate with your AWS IoT Core endpoint.
+In a real world implementation you'll configure multiple devices as AWS IoT Things that each securely communicate with your _AWS IoT Core_ endpoint.

 {{% notice note %}}
 The configuration and code samples focus on the _fan-in_ design in general.
 Please refer to the [Getting started with AWS IoT Core](https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html) for details on creating things, certificates, obtaining your endpoint, and publishing telemetry to your endpoint.
 The configuration and code samples below are used to demonstrate the basic capability of the _Fan-in_ pattern.
 Refer to the [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and [Amazon Kinesis Data Firehose](https://docs.aws.amazon.com/firehose/latest/dev/what-is-this-service.html) Developer Guides for more in depth discussion of these services.